AI-estimated baseline profile. Be the first to log a session!

 Where does 2004 DaYi Ripe Pu’er Brick come from?

-This dark is grown in Yunnan, China.
-This particular batch comes from the 2004 harvest.
+Grown in Yunnan, China.
+This batch is from the 2004 harvest.